 - 512. Diagnosis and Remediation of Reading Disability for the Classroom Teacher.
 3 hrs.
 Prerequisites: CIE 306 and 309.
 Provides relevant practicum experiences in evaluation and gives extended opportunities in child tutoring appropriate to grades 2-8. - 541.
 Foundations of Reading Instruction for the Adult.
 3 hrs.
-This course involves an examination of the basis of reading instruction for the nonliterate adult.

-- 591. The Reading Conference.
+This course involves an examination of the basis of reading instruction for the nonliterate adult. - 591.
+The Reading Conference.
 3 hrs.
-An intensive program consisting of lectures, group discussion and demonstration lessons.
+An intensive program consisting of lectures, group discussion, and demonstration lessons.
 Only three hours may be used for degree purposes. - 622.
 Supervision and Curriculum in Reading.
 3 hrs.
 The role of reading supervisors and school administrators in developing and implementing programs for improvement of reading instruction in the schools. - 691.
 Research in Reading.
 1-16 hrs.
 Designed to provide a student with the opportunity to pursue an individual research project or to make an intensive review of reading research on a selected topic. - 705.
 Modern Concepts in Reading Skill Development.
 3 hrs.
 An intensive development of the skills required in classroom reading emphasizing methods and materials required to teach the skills. - 706.
 Psychology of Reading.
 3 hrs.
 Considers the components of the reading process, with emphasis on language and reading approached from a theoretical point of view. - 713.
 Advanced Diagnosis and Remediation of Reading Disability for the Classroom Teacher.
 3 hrs.
 Prerequisite: CIE 706.
 Deals with corrective and remedial reading in the elementary school covering causes of disability, procedures in diagnosis, and classroom remedial treatment. - 715.
 Advanced Diagnosis and Remediation of Reading Disability for the Reading Specialist.
 3 hrs.
 Prerequisite: CIE 706.
 Deals with the role of the reading specialist, reading clinic organization, diagnostic remedial materials and techniques, with limited testing-teaching and clinical observation experiences. - 721.
 Practicum in Remedial Reading for the Reading Specialist.
 3 hrs.
 Prerequisite: CIE 715.
 Provides supervisory experiences in diagnosis in prescribing materials for remediation and in directing remedial reading procedures for small groups of reading disability cases. - 729.
 Reading in the Elementary School.
 3 hrs.
-Provides for extensive study of recent trends in materials and methods in reading in the elementary school including significant related research studies. - 730.
+Provides for extensive study of recent trends in materials and methods in reading in the elementary school, including significant related research studies. - 730.
 Reading and Study Improvement Techniques for the Junior and Senior College Teacher of Reading.
 3 hrs.
 Summarizes research, methods, and techniques of college reading programs. - 733.
 Practicum in Diagnosis and Remediation of Reading Disability for the Classroom Teacher.
 3 hrs.
 Prerequisite: CIE 713.
 Develops the skills necessary in making a complete reading diagnosis including evaluations, interpretations, and recommendations. - 736.
 Practicum in Reading Diagnosis.
 3 hrs.
 Prerequisite: CIE 713.
 Enables the student to work with small groups of corrective reading cases diagnosing needs and teaching corrective lessons. - 737.
 Practicum in Remedial Reading Instruction.
 3 hrs.
-Provides the student experiences in secondary reading diagnosis and remediation with emphasis on techniques in a practicum setting. - 754.
+Provides the student experiences in secondary reading diagnosis and remediation, with emphasis on techniques in a practicum setting. - 754.
 Reading in the Secondary Schools.
 3 hrs.
-A course providing for extensive study of trends in materials and methods in secondary school reading including significant research studies which relate to these. - 785.
-Seminar in Reading Instruction.
-3 hrs.
-Prerequisites: CIE 705, CIE 706, CIE 729.
-Considers topics pertinent to current research in reading instructions.
-Topics announced in advance of registration.
+A course providing for extensive study of trends in materials and methods in secondary school reading, including significant research studies which relate to these.